Two people seriously injured in motorcycle crash in West Barnstable - NewsBreak

 Bicyclist airlifted after crash in Eastham

 EASTHAM – A bicyclist was seriously injured in a crash on the bike trail near the Doane Rock picnic area sometime after 3 PM.
 The victim reportedly suffered head injuries.
-A MedFlight helicopter was requested to land at the ball field behind the Eastham Town Hall to fly the victim to an off-Cape trauma center.
-It was not immediately confirmed if the victim was wearing a helmet at the time of the crash.
-Further details were not immediately available.
+A MedFlight helicopter was requested to land at the ball field behind the Eastham Town Hall to fly the victim to an off-Cape trauma center. […] The post Bicyclist airlifted after crash in Eastham appeared first on CapeCod.com.

 capecod.com